 Is an authorized user responsible for the debt?
 If an authorized user is removed from the credit card, can the credit card also be removed from the credit report?
 I also read somewhere that credit bureaus will not take into account authorized users for credit scores.
 Is that true?

 An authorized user is not responsible for the debt.
-However, authorized user accounts will be listed on an Experian credit report as long as the account is current and positive.
+However, authorized user accounts are often listed on an Experian credit report.

 Please understand that the credit reporting companies report the history, but do not have the role to “take into account” what is reported.
 Such decisions are up to the users of the reports.